arckiCriss/StreamServer/README.md

 5) Build project in visual studio

 ## Running
-This is a PoC, and not meant to be a full fledged DRM solution (although one day it may be.)
-It currently supports streaming one single binary to every connected user.
+It supports streaming one single binary to every connected user out of the box.

 ```
 StreamServer.exe BinaryPath.dll